danielcarter/danielcarter.github.io/_assignments/advanced_online_media/advanced_online_media_final_project.md

 short_title: advanced_online_media_final_project
 ---

-For this project, you'll produce a small narrative that brings together techniques learned in this course.
+For this project, you'll extend one of your earlier projects into a finished portfolio piece.

 ### Learning Objectives